 Overall, the Manning Park staff was very happy with their new website.
 Having the improved user experience along with the new branding gave their online presence the uplift they needed to showcase their unique character.

-Using the research from the discovery workshop, my responsibility was to improve the user experience for the new website.
-Performing the ux evaluation, I decided what content could be removed and what content was missing.
+To improve the user experience of the new website, I performed an heuristics evaluation to compliment the insights gained from the discovery workshop.
+This helped influence what content could be removed and what content was missing.
 I also identified different types of user flows that accommodate the two personas and their different needs.
-While there were numerous sections that I streamlined to improve the user experience, I wanted to outline 5 major decisions I made below.
+Through the many decisions I made, I wanted to highlight 5 major decisions I made below.

 5 enhancements made to improve the user experience

 Studying several ski resort websites, big and small, I noticed a trend in the information architecture going more towards grouping sections based on tasks rather than departments.
 The top-level navigation was going toward more action-driven words that focus on a customer-driven experience such as PLAN and EXPLORE.

 Analyzing the different types of content on the website, I decided on 4 simple categories that provide clarity and help customers navigate to the information they are looking for.
 Defining these 4 categories created the foundation to group rest of the content and structure the site.

 Manning Park Resort is a part of the E. C. Mannings National Park and therefore, the website had lots of information about the national park.
 Scanning all the content, I realized that two distinct groups appeared.
 Information people want to know when planning the trip vs information before starting the trip.

 Two types of content people want to know

 Talking with the Manning Park staff, they had mentioned that it wasn't the easiest task to find a specific page since the navigation menu contained so many links.